PaulRBerg/hardhat-template/README.md

 ### Ethers and Waffle

 If you can't get the [Waffle matchers](https://ethereum-waffle.readthedocs.io/en/latest/matchers.html) to work, try to make your `ethers` package version match the version used by the `@ethereum-waffle/chai` package.
-Seem [#111](https://github.com/paulrberg/solidity-template/issues/111) for more details.
+See [#111](https://github.com/paulrberg/solidity-template/issues/111) for more details.

 ## License